-Before & After Insurance Evidence Packs in Central Florida
+Before & After Property Documentation Packs in Central Florida

-Clear, time-stamped aerial documentation that supports insurance claims, reduces disputes, and provides confidence before and after loss events.
+Clear, time-stamped aerial documentation that supports insurance claim discussions, reduces disputes, and provides confidence before and after loss events.

-Insurance claims often come down to one critical factor: evidence.
+Insurance claim discussions often come down to one critical factor: visual records.
 When damage occurs, insurers, adjusters, and property owners all rely on documentation to understand what happened, what changed, and what condition the property was in before the event.
 Unfortunately, many claims become delayed or disputed simply because the available documentation is incomplete, unclear, or inconsistent.

-Before/after insurance evidence packs solve that problem by creating a clear visual record of property condition over time.
+Before/after property documentation packs solve that problem by creating a clear visual record of property condition over time.
 Drone-based aerial imagery captures comprehensive, high-resolution visuals that are time-stamped, repeatable, and easy to interpret.
-When combined into an organized evidence pack, these visuals provide powerful support for insurance claims related to storms, accidents, construction impacts, or other loss events.
+When combined into an organized documentation pack, these visuals provide powerful support for insurance claim discussions related to storms, accidents, construction impacts, or other loss events.

-At Southview Drone Imaging, we create professional before/after insurance evidence packs designed to support property owners, facility managers, insurers, and adjusters.
+At Southview Drone Imaging, we create professional before/after property documentation packs designed to support property owners, facility managers, insurers, and adjusters.
 Our focus is on clarity, consistency, and documentation that stands up to scrutiny when it matters most.

-What Is a Before / After Insurance Evidence Pack?
+What Is a Before / After Insurance Documentation Pack?

-A before/after insurance evidence pack is a structured set of visual documentation captured at two or more points in time.
+A before/after property documentation pack is a structured set of visual documentation captured at two or more points in time.
 The “before” imagery establishes a baseline condition of the property, while the “after” imagery documents changes following a specific event.

-These packs are commonly used to support claims related to:
+These packs are commonly used to support claim discussions related to:

 - Severe weather events (hurricanes, wind, hail, flooding)